-Ten new targeted scholarships were awarded to recipients from targeted countries, including 4 from the University of Hong Kong and 3 from the Hong Kong University of Science and Technology, 1 each from the Chinese University of Hong Kong, City University of Hong Kong and the Hong Kong Polytechnic University.
-The origins of these recipients include Malaysia, India and Korea.
+Seven new targeted scholarships were awarded to recipients from targeted countries, including 1 from the Hong Kong University of Science and Technology, 2 each from the Chinese University of Hong Kong, City University of Hong Kong and the University of Hong Kong.
+The origins of these recipients include Malaysia, India, Singapore and Korea.
 The targeted scholarships cover the tuition fee of the students, and each award is subject to a ceiling of \$120,000 per year.